Apply for services

 - Live in the home you own that is located anywhere in the five-county Metro Denver area (listed below) or El Paso county and Colorado Springs

-- Counties served are Adams, Arapahoe, Denver, Douglas, and Jefferson
+- Metro Denver counties served are Adams, Arapahoe, Denver, Douglas, and Jefferson

 - Are up to date on the mortgage and property taxes at your home,